UPDATED: Driver Killed in Crash at Dakota County Intersection Set for Safety Improvements

 The fatal crash comes as Dakota County is preparing to implement safety upgrades at this and another nearby intersection following a history of serious crashes.

 As part of a Rural Intersection Assessment, Dakota County evaluated safety concerns at intersections where county roads meet major roadways.
-The study specifically included:
+The study included:

 • 280th Street West (County Road 86) and Chippendale Avenue (Highway 3) in Castle Rock and Waterford townships